shawrman/antiVirus/README.md

 # antiVirus
- search for infecred part in a file
+ search for infected part in a file creating a log.